sgruger/sgruger.github.io/index.md

   <div class="card-row">
     <div class="card">
       <h3>Who I Am</h3>
-      <p>I'm a geospatial data analyst and environmentalist with a passion for using cartography as an art and science to solve challenges.
-I combine my creativity, technical skills and complex-adaptive thinking to tell stories through spatial data.
-In my free time I enjoy hiking, bouldering, sewing, and other creative endeavors! </p>
+      <p>I'm a geospatial data analyst and environmentalist with a passion for using cartography to solve challenges.
+I combine my creativity, technical skills and complex-adaptive thinking to tell stories with spatial data.
+In my free time I enjoy hiking, bouldering, sewing, and making jewelry. </p>
     </div>
     <div class="card">
       <h3>What I Do</h3>
-      <p>From spatial analysis and cartographic design to environmental and social impact assessments, I build spatial solutions that help organizations make better decisions.
+      <p>From spatial analysis and cartographic design to environmental and social impact assessments, I build static and dynamic maps that help organizations make informed decisions.
 I have experience in coding (Python, R, SQL), data reporting, 2D and 3D catrographic visualization (ArcGIS Online(AGOL), Leaflet), interactive dashboards (Solara), statstical analysis, science communication, and leadership.</p>
     </div>
     <div class="card">
       <h3>My Approach</h3>
-      <p>Every project I undertake is driven by a commitment to accuracy, clarity, and a deep respect for the social, cultural, or environmental landscapes I am mapping.
+      <p>Every project I undertake is driven by a commitment to accuracy, clarity, and a deep respect for the landscapes I am mapping.
 Above all, I am searching for clients with guiding values similar to my own: the use of technology as a force for good.</p>
     </div>
   </div>
   -->